-Belgium’s Seniors Ticket allows for same-day return tickets throughout the country for a low flat rate of 6.80€ in 2nd class or 14.40€ in 1st class.
-Travelers over the age of 65 can buy a Seniors Ticket online or at SNCB ticket offices.
+Belgium’s Seniors Ticket allows for same-day return tickets throughout the country for a low flat rate of 7.20€ in 2nd class or 15.30€ in 1st class.
+(If you want to return on a different day, you simply buy two of these tickets; one for each day.)

 Bosnia and Herzegovina

-A 30% discount is offered to citizens over the age of 60 and their spouses when traveling together.
+A 30% discount is offered to Bosnian citizens over the age of 60 and their spouses when traveling together.
 The discount applies to 1st and 2nd class fares.

-BDZ offers retirees a 50% discount on tickets and passes.
-The discount applies to women over the age of 60 years and 8 months and men over the age of 63 years and 8 months.
-Seniors can buy a pass for 1 lev (less than 1€) that entitles them to the discount or show their ID card and retirement certificate each time they buy a ticket.
-Tickets can be bought at ticket offices or train stations and may be used for travel within Bulgaria.
+A retirement pass for in-country travel is offered but it appears to be only available to residents with a national “retirement certificate”.
+It gives retirees a 50% discount on tickets and passes.
+This discount applies to women over the age of 60 years and 8 months and men over the age of 63 years and 8 months.
+Enquire at ticket offices or train stations in Bulgaria.

 Denmark has three different options for senior travelers and retirees.
 The DSB Orange ticket has discounts on various routes purchased in advance.
 The DSB 65 ticket gives passengers over the age of 65 a 25% discount.
 Retirees get up to 40% off with the Travel Card Pensioner.